 An opportunity for Indian Investors

-Interest rates in India are likely to increase, which is the cause of concern.
+Interest rates in India are likely to increase, which is a cause for concern.
 Due to this, many foreign investors are pulling out their money from India to their home country because many attractive asset classes are present outside India.
 All this will also lead to demand in the US market.

 After the Covid rally in the market, it has bottomed out, and there are high chances that the US market will see a rebound.